 Our partners

-This project is generously funded and supported by the Arts and Humanities Research Council and Nottingham Trent University.
-You can find more information about these and other partner organisations we work with here.
+This project was funded and supported by the Arts and Humanities Research Council and Nottingham Trent University.
+You can find more information about these and other partner organisations we worked with here.